thijoubert/chulapa/collections/_posts/2021-07-19-PowerPlatform-TenantIsolation.md

 ## In the case of an existing worfklow :

-Similarly, when isolation tenant is in place, the impacted flows will appear to fail and therefore be stopped.
+Similarly, when isolation tenant is in place, the **impacted flows will appear to fail and therefore be stopped**.

 <img src="https://thijoubert.github.io/assets/img/posts/2021-07-19_PowerPlatform_13.png" >